 Targeting yesterday’s luxury traveler may have been all about throwing as much cash and flash as possible into opulent accommodations and luxury limos for the jet set.
 Today, luxury travelers are still the 1% who can spend on what they want, but they’re not looking for pomp and prizes.

-So, companies hoping to attract these luxury travelers are wise to focus efforts on providing the transformative experiences they’re searching for.
+So, companies hoping to attract these luxury travelers with SEO are wise to focus efforts on providing the transformative experiences they’re searching for.

 The luxury traveler in our current marketplace is looking for experiential encounters like many millennials are, bumped up a few million notches though to include access to life-changing opportunities that only millions or billions can provide.
 They’re looking for customized trips that leave them recharged and renewed, not simply vacations offering opportunities to post on Instagram.